-The Debtor submits that the treatment of creditors under the Plan is more favorable than the treatment creditors would receive if the Chapter 11 Case were converted to a case under chapter 7 of the Bankruptcy Code.
-Therefore, the Debtor submits that the Plan is in the best interests of all creditors and the Debtor recommends acceptance of the Plan by Holders of Claims in Class 3 (General Unsecured Claims), Class 4 (Abuse Claims), Class 5 (Unknown Abuse Claims), Class 6 (Non-Abuse Litigation Claims) and Class 8 (OPF Claim).
+7The Debtor submits that the treatment of creditors under the Plan is more favorable than the treatment creditors would receive if the Chapter 11 Case were converted to a case under chapter 7 of the Bankraptcy Code.
+Therefore, the Debtor submits that the Plan is in the best interests of all creditors and the Debtor recommends acceptance of the Plan by Holders of Claims in Class 3 (General Unsecured Claims), Class 4 (Abuse Claims), Class 5 (Unknown Abuse Claims), and Class 6 (Non-Abuse Litigation Claims).

-15The summary of significant elements of the Plan below is provided for the convenience of all parties.
+The summary of significant elements of the Plan below is provided for the convenience of all parties!
 The summary does not describe every element of the Plan and is not intended as a substitute for a thorough and complete review of the Plan.
 This summary is subject to, and is qualified in its entirety by reference to, the full text of the Plan.
-All creditors are encouraged to review the Plan and this Disclosure Statement, including Exhibits, in their entirety for a more complete understanding of the Plan's provisions and impact upon creditors.
+All creditors are encouraged to review the Plan and this Disclosure Statement, including Exhibits, in their entirety for a more complete understanding of the Plan's 3 provisions and impact upon creditors.
 To the extent any term or provision in this Disclosure Statement is inconsistent with a term or provision of the Plan, the term or provision of the Plan shall control.

-A. Classification of Claims Generally
+A. 15Classification of Claims Generally

-Section 1123 of the Bankruptcy Code provides that a plan of reorganization shall designate classes of Claims against a debtor.
+16Section 1123 of the Bankruptcy Code provides that a plan of reorganization shall designate classes of Claims against a debtor.
 Section 1122 of the Bankruptcy Code further requires that each class of Claims contain only claims that are "substantially similar" to each other.
 The Debtor believes that it has classified all Claims in compliance with the requirements of Section 1122 and 1123.
 However, it is possible that the Holder of a Claim may challenge such classification and that the Bankruptcy Court may find that a different classification is required for the Plan to be confirmed.
-In such event, the Debtor would, to the extent permitted by the Bankruptcy Court, modify the classifications in the Plan as required and use the acceptances received in this solicitation for the purpose of obtaining the approval of a Class of Class of which the accepting Holder is ultimately deemed to be a member.
-Any such reclassification could adversely affect the Class of which such Holder was initially a member, or any other Class under the Plan.
+In such event, the Debtor would be the extent permitted by the Bankruptcy Court, modify the classifications in the Plan as required and use the acceptances received in this solicitation for the purpose of obtaining the approval of a Class or Classes of which the accepting Holder is ultimately deemed to be a member.
+Any such reclassification could adversely affect the Class of which such Holder was initially a member, or any other2Class under the Plan, by changing the composition of such Class and the vote required of that Class for approval of the Plan.
 Furthermore, a reclassification of Claims may necessitate a re-solicitation.